Automatic Self-supervised Learning for Social Recommendations

 \subsubsection{Effect of Automatic Weighting Network Architecture}

-To examine the impact of the MLP architecture in the automatic weighting network, we conduct experiments on two datasets (LastFM and Epinions) with various MLP architecture configurations.
-Table~\ref{tab:ablation experiment for different architcture} presents the experimental results, showing that the network structure configuration 8-1000-1 achieves the best performance among the four configurations on both LastFM and Epinions datasets.
-For example, on the dataset LastFM, the network structure setting 8-1000-1 achieves 0.1313 under Recall@5, while the rest of the three network structure settings only achieve maximum 0.1268 under Recall@5.
-The same observation also happens on the Epinions dataset.
+To examine the impact of the MLP architecture in the automatic weighting network, we conduct experiments on Epinions dataset with various MLP architecture configurations.
+Structures 1, 2, 3, and 4 correspond to the four structure configurations: 8-500-1, 8-1000-1, 8-1000-1000-1, and 8-100-100-1, respectively.
+Figure~\ref{fig:ablation experiment for different architcture} presents the experimental results, showing that the network structure configuration 8-1000-1 achieves the best performance among the four configurations Epinions datasets.
+For example, the network structure setting 8-1000-1 achieves the best performance under NDCG@10, while the rest of the three network structure settings only achieve suboptimal performance.
 Therefore, we select the network structure setting 8-1000-1 as the network structure setting for the automatic weighting network in our proposed method, achieving higher recommendation performance.